It’s a criminal offence for employers not to pay someone the National Minimum Wage or to falsify payment records.

 Pay reference periods

-Pay reference periods are usually set by how often someone is paid, eg 1 week, 1 month or 10 days.
+Pay reference periods are usually set by how often someone is paid, eg one week, one month or 10 days.
 A pay reference period can’t be longer than 31 days.

 A worker must be paid the minimum wage, on average, for the time worked in the pay reference period.

 The minimum wage is calculated differently for some types of worker.

 Some payments made by workers must not be included when the minimum wage is calculated.